 Commission.
 In 2012, I was awarded for my work as Clinical Supervisor for my supervision of Student Interns for the military US Air Force base at Lakenheath in Suffolk.

-Today, my private practice has grown and I feel privileged to serve the community of Suffolk as well as the many clients I serve around the UK and around the world, via Skype.
-Skype is
+Today, my Psychotherapy practice has grown and I feel privileged to serve the community of Suffolk as well as the many clients I serve around the UK and around the world, via Skype.

 The subject of Disability is something that is important to me for, in June 2017, I was diagnosed with Young Onset Parkinson’s Disease.
-I am now officially recognised as Disabled,
+My illness is not visible, apart from the fact that

-although my disease is largely hidden and you would not necessarily know I have Parkinson’s, upon meeting me.
+I use a walking stick, and you would not know I have Parkinson’s, upon meeting me.